This page provides tips for choosing controversial speech topics, along with guidelines for putting together a great presentation.

 2. Arguments of value ask individuals to make a choice on whether we should or shouldn't do something.
 They tend to involve judgment and often bring out people's personal tastes and prejudices.
 Some examples are

 3. Arguments of policy concern rules or laws that we are required to follow.
 Some examples of this are

-2. The Effect-Cause Pattern is when the body of your speech contains a description of effects and then the cause is revealed.
+2. The Effect-Cause Pattern is when the body of your speech contains a description of effects, and then the cause is revealed.
 I compare this pattern to the TV show Law and Order: CI (Criminal Intent).
-First you are shown the murder (effect) and murderer... and then the rest of the show is about what caused the murder to happen.
+First, you are shown the murder (effect) and murderer... and then the rest of the show is about what caused the crime to happen.

 3. The Problem-Solution Pattern is somewhat like the Effect-Cause pattern.
 You would use this pattern when your speech is about a problem that is new to your audience members.
 You need to spend a lot of time developing the problem and less time would be devoted to the solution.

 4. The Elimination Pattern is used for topics with which your audience is already familiar.
 Examples would be abortion issues, legalization of marijuana, etc. Using this pattern, you need to spend more time on trying to eliminate worn out, not-so-great solutions in favor of the BEST solution (yours!).

 When creating a speech centered on a controversial topic, it's essential to develop supporting arguments: find examples, statistics, quotes, etc. and be diligent in documenting and citing your references.